- Women's Health»

 I am expanding rapidly right now and although my bump was quite small to start with it now seems to be much more noticeable in just the last couple of weeks.

-It is likely that I will be induced a week early due to my age but that is fine by me, I'm sure I will be ready to meet him by then :-)
+It is likely that I will be induced a week early due to my age but that is fine by me, I'm sure I will be ready to meet my baby by then :-)